CephBlockPool CRD

 Erasure Coding¶

 Erasure coding allows you to keep your data safe while reducing the storage overhead.
-Instead of creating multiple replicas of the data, erasure coding divides the original data into chunks of equal size, then generates extra chunks of that same size for redundancy.
+Instead of creating multiple full replicas of the data, erasure coding (EC) divides the original data into chunks of equal size, then generates additional chunks of that size for redundancy.
+This is akin to RAID5 or RAID6 but much more flexible.

-The number of data and coding chunks you choose will depend on your resiliency to loss and how much storage overhead is acceptable in your storage cluster.
+The number of data and coding chunks you choose will depend on your requirements for availability and data loss protection and how much storage overhead is acceptable.
 Here are some examples to illustrate how the number of chunks affects the storage and loss toleration.
+As we discuss above, M=1 is not recommended for irreplaceable data.
+In most cases a value of K greater than 6 or 8 results in linear impact to write and recovery performance and demands additional failure domains, while the incremental increase of the usable to raw capacities exhibits diminishing returns.

 ---|---|---|---|---|